Competition isn’t always a bad thing.

 Entering a domain name on the homepage, you’re brought to a page that is reminiscent of SEMrush.

-It displays a websites traffic levels, global rank, and location of its users.
-You will also be able to discover how much they are bouncing, their average time spent on page, and how many pages they view per session.
+It displays a website’s traffic levels, global rank, and location of its users.
+You will also be able to discover how much they are bouncing, their average time spent on a page, and how many pages they view per session.

-This information is useful for bench-marking.
-How does your bounce rate and similar metrics compare to major competitors?
+This information is useful for benchmarking.
+How do your bounce rate and similar metrics compare to major competitors?

 I was able to improve it, but after looking at competitors, I noticed something — they had equal or higher bounce rate!

 My blog was actually performing a lot better than I realized, especially since the average blog bounce rate is between 70-90%.
 I wouldn’t have known unless I simply just bench-marked my stats against the competition.

 Anyways, let’s look at the geographic section of Alexa.

 Why is this important?
 Because it can sharpen your targeting and customer persona.
 Compare where your traffic mostly comes from and where other brands in your market receive theirs from.